kazurayam/GroovyCompilePhasesDiffer/docs/index.md

 </tbody>
 </table>

-## What is CompilePhasesDiffer class
+## CompilePhasesDiffer class --- sample use

 I have developed a tool class `com.kazurayam.groovy.CompilePhasesDiffer` in Groovy.
 I tested it with groovy v3.0.17.
-It should run on JDK 17 and newer.
+It should run on JDK 11 and newer.

 You can get the jar which contains the `CompilePhasesDiffer` in the GitHub Releases page at